 The swelling is usually a sign that the body is producing more immune cells to fight off the allergens, and it’s more likely to occur when the body is dealing with a secondary infection due to the weakened immune system from allergies.

-If you suspect that you’re experiencing swollen lymph nodes due to allergies, schedule a consultation with an allergy expert to rule out other health conditions and get appropriate treatment.
-Penn Medicine Becker ENT & Allergy is a comprehensive healthcare provider with an expert team that offers various services for allergy sufferers.
-If you need help with swollen lymph nodes, contact us to schedule a consultation at our Yardley, PA, clinic.
+At Penn Medicine Becker ENT & Allergy, we provide comprehensive services tailored to allergy sufferers.
+If you need assistance with swollen lymph nodes, contact us today to book a consultation at one of our convenient locations across Pennsylvania and New Jersey.
 We also serve the surrounding areas of Newtown, Woodside, Pineville, Levittown, and Doylestown.